 Hailey Lee is currently an MBA candidate at the Stanford Graduate School of Business.
 Prior, she was the Economics Producer at CNBC, responsible for driving economics coverage across the network.

 Montel earned his media celebrity status as an Emmy Award winning TV personality whom Americans invited into their homes for over 17 years.
 He is a decorated former naval officer, inspirational speaker, author, entrepreneur and advocate for patients worldwide.

 Colonel Jacobs is one of 69 living Medal of Honor recipients for his actions during the Vietnam War.
 He is a military analyst for NBC News and MSNBC.

 Jean Tsien has been working in documentary for 35 years as an editor, producer, and consultant.
 Her editing credits include Scottsboro: An American Tragedy, a 2001 Academy Award nominee.
-Dixie Chicks: Shut Up & Sing and Miss Sharon Jones! both of which were shortlisted for the Academy Award.
+Tsien recently executive produced a 5-part series for PBS on Asian Americans and consulted the 2020 Academy Award winner American Factory.

 Eliana is an award-winning Director and Cinematographer.
 She’s logged thousands of miles for NatGeo and BBC Travel capturing surprising animal encounters.
 Her latest work in festivals as Director and Cinematographer includes “Spirit of Discovery.”

 Brooklyn native, Mielle Ezra is a skilled production sound mixer.
 Her passion for sound allows her to capture the sonic world naturally on many narrative and documentary feature films with pristine clarity and precision.

 Bret Sigler is an Emmy Award winning editor and director.
 His work has been on outlets including Netflix, Amazon, PBS, ABC and The New York Times, and screened in film festivals globally.
 Brooklyn-based, West-Coast reared.